 All lasers use concentrated light to generate precise and intense heat.
-There are two basic types of prostate laser surgery:
+Laser surgery removes excess prostate tissue by:

-The type of prostate laser surgery your doctor will use depends on several factors, including the size of your prostate, your health, the type of laser equipment available and your doctor's training.
+The type of laser surgery your doctor will perform depends on several factors, including the size of your prostate, your health, the type of laser equipment available and your doctor's training.

 - Lee J, et al. Advances in laser technology in urology.
 Urology Clinics of North America.
 2009;36:189.